shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 ## Task 6: Create connection to Snowflake
 Notice the five queries are pasted and now you have the Queries panel on the left.
 Since we do not have a connection created for Snowflake, you will see a warning message requesting you to configure the connection.

-1. Open the **browser** and navigate to https://app.fabric.microsoft.com/.
-You will be navigated to the login page.

-    > **Note:** If you're using the lab environment, it may sign you in directly.

 1. Select **Configure connection**.

     ![](../media/lab-04/image048.jpg)